 In past LRTPs, all projects that changed the capacity of the transportation network and/or cost more than a designated dollar amount were required to be listed in the LRTP.
-In the most recent LRTP, FHWA lifted its requirement to include a cost threshold, so projects that cost over a designated dollar amount were no longer required to be listed in the LRTP by federal regulation.
+In the most recent LRTP As of the development of Destination 2040, the MPO's current LRTP, FHWA lifted its requirement to include a cost threshold, so projects that cost over a designated dollar amount were no longer required to be listed in the LRTP by federal regulation.
 Existing FHWA guidance now states that only regionally significant projects must be listed in the LRTP.

-FHWA's definition of a regionally significant project is a project that is on a facility that serves regional transportation needs.
+FHWA's definition of a regionally significant project appears in Title 40 of the Code of Federal Regulations (CFR) Part 93 Section 101.
+Essentially, FHWA's definition of a regionally significant project is a project that is on a facility that serves regional transportation needs.
 These facilities may provide access to and from